paulcc/spree-recommendations/README.markdown

 Adaptation of BDQ's accessories extension to give a similar notion of recommendations which can be set by the administrator

-Defaults to a random set of (n = 3) items, drawing more from the product's taxon if insufficient recommendation entries are available
+Defaults to a random set of (n = 3) items, drawing more from the product's taxon if insufficient recommendation entries are available.

 ## Using this extension